lvgl/blog/_posts/2019-01-29-use-iPodNano6 MIPI LCD for littlevgl.md

 LCD for iPod Nano6 uses MIPI Display Serial Interface (MIPI DSI) which is a high-speed serial interface between a host processor and a display module.
 LCDs belong to this category are very common for smartphones, tablets, and smartwatches.
 Reference is available from MIPI alliance page at https://www.mipi.org/specifications/dsi.
 Some MIPI LCDs are shown here.
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/Some_mipi_displays.jpg)
 Google the keyword MIPI specification pops up several pdf documents of something like hundred pages.
 It is always fun to learn from specifications like this - http://bfiles.chinaaet.com/justlxy/blog/20171114/1000019445-6364627609238902374892404.pdf.
-It states "MIPI DSI specifies the interface between a host processor and a display... building on existing MIPI alliance... finally a picture like below shows up that I can finally understand.
+It states "MIPI DSI specifies the interface between a host processor and a display... building on existing MIPI alliance... finally a picture like below shows up that I can barely understand.
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/mipi_IF.jpg)<br>
 If a 100-pages specification takes too much time, this is all you need to know about MIPI D'PHY RX<br>
 https://www.edn.com/Pdf/ViewPdf?contentItemId=4440302<br>